 [unique.ptr]p3

-If the type remove_reference_t<D>::pointer exists,
+If the type

-then unique_ptr<T, D>::pointer shall be a synonym for
+thenunique_ptr<T, D>::pointershall be a synonym for

-shall be a synonym for T*.
-The type unique_ptr<T,
+remove_reference_t<D>::pointer.
+Otherwiseunique_ptr<T,shall be a synonym for

-shall satisfy the requirements of NullablePointer.
+D>::pointerT*.
+The typeunique_ptr<T,shall satisfy the requirements of

 (emphasis mine)